 Deb & Pete Granger | Founders

 With the help and support of her husband, Pete, Debbie Granger is the heart & soul behind Bellingham SeaFeast, seeing the potential for this now premier waterfront festival from the get-go.
-After a successful career as a counselor in Bellingham Public Schools, Deb managed the Western Regional Aquaculture Center at the University of Washington for over six years.
+After a long career as a high school educator in Bellingham Public Schools, Deb managed the Western Regional Aquaculture Center at the University of Washington for over six years.
 Today at SeaFeast, Deb is focused on recruiting volunteers and securing sponsorship.
 On a sunny, summer day you can find her standing up high on the gears off of Lummi Island fishing for salmon.
 You can reach Deb at email@example.com.